 Where are your stores located?

-We have 55 locations throughout Louisiana, Mississippi, Alabama, Florida, Texas, and Tennessee.
+We have over 100 locations throughout Louisiana, Mississippi, Alabama, Arkansas, Florida, Texas, Georgia, and Tennessee.
 Check out our locations to find one near you!

 What are your store hours?

 Our Dirt Cheap stores are open from 9am to 8pm Monday through Saturday.
 Select locations are open 12pm to 7pm on Sundays.

 What is the benefit of shopping at Dirt Cheap?

 With over 100 locations across eight states, Dirt Cheap is a bargain hunter's paradise.
 We offer leading private label and name brand merchandise for as much as 30-90% off regular retail prices.
 With discounts like that, why would anyone pay full price?
 Whether you're a price-conscious shopper or simply love the thrill of finding great bargains, our amazing deals on leading private label and name brand merchandise will keep you coming back for more.
 We purchase our merchandise from retailers all over the country, so we may carry items that you would not usually find in your region.
 Our merchandise changes weekly, and sometimes daily, so it pays to stop in often!

 What is the difference between Dirt Cheap and other retailers?